 Q: Why is glass recycling such a hot topic in Georgia, with glass being removed from many recycling programs?

-A: Partly due to major players in the state’s waste management industry that want to prevent glass from getting mixed in with more valuable recyclables or have an interest in glass filling up landfills.
+A: Partly due to major players in the state’s waste management industry that want to prevent glass from getting mixed in with more valuable recyclables or have an interest in glass filling up landfills they own and operate.
 This isn’t the case everywhere.
 In many other states, there are limits on the amount of glass that can enter landfills.
 For example, glass containers are considered a mandatory recyclable in California, Connecticut, DC, New Jersey, and Rhode Island, and are actually banned from landfills in Massachusetts, Michigan, North Carolina, Pennsylvania, Vermont, and Wisconsin.

 Q: Does glass have to be color-separated to be recycled?